 Half height containers follow the DNV (Det Norske Veritas) standards.
 A DNV-approved half height container is equipped with slings, shackles, and multiple internal lashing points.
 There are also net securing points, cargo restraining nets, anti-slip surfaces, and forklift points for safety purposes.

-Half height container size and dimensions
+Half height container sizes and dimensions

-Here are the dimensions a 20ft half height container
+Here are the dimensions a 20ft half height container.

 |Internal length||19.3ft (5.88m)|